 Student Learning Expectations Portfolio

-The State of New Hampshire has identified four behavioral qualities or habits of mind that students need to be successful in college, carreer, and life.
+The State of New Hampshire has identified behavioral qualities or habits of mind that students need to be successful in college, carreer, and life.
 The WLC Learner Expectations reflect the state's work and the priorities of WLC.
 The Student Learning Expectations Portfolio provides high school freshman, sophomores, and juniors the opportunity to reflect on and record their growth meeting the WLC Learner Expectations and New Hampshire's Work-Study Practices.
-Students add school projects that showcase their growth in the areas of Communication, Collaboration, Creativity and Self-Direction and reflect on the extent to which they used these skills in the projects they add.
+Students add school projects that showcase their growth in the areas of Communication, Collaboration, Creativity, Self-Direction, and being a Responsible Citizen and reflect on the extent to which they used these skills in the projects they add.